 - Conflict Coaching

-- Training Services in the Areas of Collaborative Divorce, Divorce Mediation and/or Nonviolent, Compassionate Communication
+- Training Services in the Areas of Collaborative Divorce, Divorce Mediation, Nonviolent, Compassionate Communication, and Nonverbal Communication

 Juris Doctorate Degree (J.D.) — Santa Clara University School of Law, Santa Clara, California, May 1994.